Skip to main content

 Units of Measurement

-Understanding the units of measurement is crucial for accurate calculations.
-In this context, velocity is measured in meters per second (m/s) and time in seconds (s).
-The resulting displacement will be in meters, which can be converted to centimeters for the final answer, as 1 meter equals 100 centimeters.
+Understanding the units of measurement is crucial for interpreting the graph correctly.
+In this case, velocity is measured in meters per second (m/s) and time in seconds (s).
+The resulting displacement will be in meters, which can be converted to centimeters for the final answer, as the question asks for the distance in centimeters.

 Recommended video: